3-png/COMP-3512-assign-2/README.md

 #### Key Features:
 - Acts as the container for all dynamic views and modals.
-- Links to the `racesView.js` script and `styles.css` for functionality and design.
+- Links to the `homeView.js` script and `styles.css` for functionality and design.

 ---

-### `racesView.js`
+### `homeView.js`
 - This JavaScript file handles the dynamic functionality of the application.
 It contains the logic for fetching data from the API, rendering race-related views, and managing user interactions, such as sorting and marking favorites.

 #### Key Features:
-- Fetches and displays data for races, drivers, constructors, and circuits.
+- Fetches data once and stores into local storage and displays data for races, drivers, constructors, and circuits.
-- Handles user interactions, such as selecting a season or viewing detailed information.
+- Handles user interactions, such as selecting view, selecting a season, or viewing detailed information.
 - Implements local storage to cache data for better performance.

 ---